syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/General/How-to-Avoid-RangeStyles-being-Written-out-to-Code.md

 ---
 layout: post
-title: General questions in GridControl
+title: How-to-Avoid-RangeStyles-being-Written-out-to-Code | Windows Forms | Syncfusion
 description: how to avoid rangestyles being written out to code in a derived gridcontrol
 platform: windowsforms
 control: Grid